 - Waves console and its commands, Waves IDE has a Waves console feature which supports different commands.

-- Get to our Tutorials, We believe that the best way to learn is by practical examples.
+- Get to our videos and articles, We believe that the best way to learn is by practical examples.

 The reason behind decentralized exchange is to perform secure exchange of assets issued on Waves platform.